 19. Quit jobs

 Because it becomes so much harder in your 30’s.
 In your 20’s you have the freedom to jump around, learning from new teams and environments, keeping what’s good and letting go of what isn’t.
 Our parents’ generation started at a job when they left school or university and didn’t leave until they retired.
 But our generation is different.
 In fact, some employers now see it as more beneficial to hire someone who has has experience at several companies.
+My friend works in HR and often recruits new employees.
+She told me that the ‘berke assessment gives us employee insights‘ and it’s a great tool to find the good candidates before they’re interviewed.
 As long as you’re always professional, and leave on good terms, moving jobs can actually open doors for you, instead of closing them.

 20. Find your people